-There is a handy feature in Global Link that will allow you to email the PAF and student application directly to a school for electronic approval.
-We encourage all volunteers to use this method when possible due to its ease and the fact that it doesn't include large email attachments which often get caught by school email filters!
+There is a handy feature in Global Link that allows you to email the PAF and student application directly to a school for electronic approval.
+We encourage all volunteers to use this method when possible due to its ease and the fact that it doesn't include large email attachments which often get caught by school spam filters!

 Please see this video to learn more about this feature: